flyteorg/flyte/protos/docs/event/event.rst

    "cache_status", ":ref:`ref_flyteidl.core.CatalogCacheStatus`", "", "Captures the status of caching for this execution."
-   "catalog_key", ":ref:`ref_flyteidl.core.CatalogMetadata`", "", "This structure carries the catalog artifact information" "dynamic_workflow", ":ref:`ref_flyteidl.event.DynamicWorkflowNodeMetadata`", "", "In the case this task launched a dynamic workflow we capture its structure here."
+   "catalog_key", ":ref:`ref_flyteidl.core.CatalogMetadata`", "", "This structure carries the catalog artifact information" "reservation_status", ":ref:`ref_flyteidl.core.CatalogReservation.Status`", "", "Captures the status of cache reservations for this execution."
+   "dynamic_workflow", ":ref:`ref_flyteidl.event.DynamicWorkflowNodeMetadata`", "", "In the case this task launched a dynamic workflow we capture its structure here."